You know what to look for in field service management software:

 We hear this one a lot: You implement an FSM solution thinking you’ll be happy using their templates for invoices, estimates, and so on—but later you realise how important branding is and wish you could customise key customer documents in the software.

 Not only that, but you may discover you include different information in your invoices and estimates than the software allows, which puts a crimp in your business processes.

 You probably know how quickly technology changes.
-That iPad you spent so much money on last year is already obsolete!
+With updates every year (seemingly even faster, sometimes), that iPad you just spent so much money on in 2018 can seem obsolete.

 To head off this issue before you commit to an FSM solution, take a look at the company’s product website to see how often they introduce new features and improve old ones.
 Also be sure to check out the online reviews for the software; if the company doesn’t release enough features, you’ll hear about it there.

-Here’s something that’s easy to forget when researching FSM software: No matter how amazing the mobile app is, if your engineers happen to be at a job where they don’t have internet access, the app is useless.
+Here’s something that’s easy to forget when researching FSM software: No matter how amazing the mobile app is, if your engineers happens to be at a job where they don’t have internet access (rarer than it used to be, but it happens), the app is useless.

 These field service businesses learned that the hard way, judging by their reviews:

 "The app doesn't currently support an offline mode—hence it doesn't work if there isn't an internet connection, or if it temporarily loses the connection."

 "Currently no offline functionality but am told that is in the works and 'coming soon'."

 Coming soon isn’t good enough; make sure the solution you implement offers offline support and is able to synchronise automatically when you return to a stable connection.
 This is a feature you will certainly need.